claudinec/claudinec.github.io/index.markdown

 # Volunteer

-## Faith and Unity Commission, National Council of Churches in Australia
+- Minutes secretary, Faith and Unity Commission, National Council of Churches in Australia, 2011 to present

-_Minutes secretary, 2011 to present_

-## Theological Students' Association, United Faculty of Theology
+- President, Theological Students' Association, United Faculty of Theology, 2009-2010

-_President, 2009-2010_

 # Organisations